Defender Andre Wisdom is on the fringes of the first team at Anfield and is currently on loan with Austrian side Red

 After impressing with our own U18 and U21 sides for several years, Wisdom broke into the first team under Brendan Rodgers, operating as a right-back instead of his more familiar central role.

-The teenager was handed an opportunity in a Europa League clash with Young Boys on September 20, 2012 - and marked his debut with a headed goal.
+The teenager was handed an opportunity in a Europa League clash with Young Boys in September 2012 - and marked his debut with a headed goal.

 Injuries to former Red Martin Kelly and Jose Enrique meant further chances came his way in the weeks to come, and his assured performances ensured he would now be firmly in the first-team frame.

 Indeed, in January 2013, he was rewarded with a new long-term contract with the Reds.